Body Friendly Design The Principles of Kitchen Ergonomics

 Adaptable to Every User

-The need to be able to mass-produce inexpensively in large quantities has resulted in the standardization of many kitchen components to a hypothetical "average" size.
+The need to be able to mass-produce inexpensively in large quantities has resulted in the standardization of many kitchen components to a hypothetical "average" person.
 Countertops are, for example, resolutely 36" from the floor.
 An average height that fits many users but, unfortunately, not every user.

-Upper cabinets are installed 18" above the countertop, a location that fits many users.
-But for very short persons, this means only the lowest portion of the wall cabinet can be reached.
 After many years of designing kitchens, we have found that a better height for most people is 15-16" above the countertop, a placement that does not interfere with the use of the countertop and puts more of the upper cabinet within easy reach, improving primary storage in every task area.

-An adaptable kitchen ignores the standard dimensions and concentrates on making the kitchen fit its user.
 Countertops can be as low as 32" and still accommodate under-counter appliances such as dishwashers.
-Upper cabinets can be installed as low as 15" above the countertop and most countertop appliances will still fit.
+Upper cabinets can be installed as low as 14½" above the countertop and most countertop appliances will still fit.

-Kitchens should work for every user, not just the primary user, and certainly not just a hypothetical "average user".
+Kitchens should work for every user, not just the primary user, and certainly not just a hypothetical "average" user.

 Look at knee space as an example.
 Designing for persons in a wheelchair requires knee space under the countertop so the individual can get close enough to the countertop to work.
-Yet, it's also beneficial to other users.

-It allows an able-bodied person to sit while cooking or washing up.
 Sitting while preparing meals is a concept largely foreign to modern homemakers.
-In modern kitchens, we stand to work.
-Most provide no seating.
-Yet sitting helps avoid fatigue and back strain.
+In today's kitchens, we stand to work.
+Most provide no seating except possibly at an island, and that's for eating.
+Yet sitting while working helps avoid fatigue and back strain.

 Safety at the Forefront

-Kitchens are inherently dangerous places containing electricity and water in close proximity; sharp objects, flame, and hot surfaces.
-There is almost unlimited potential for accidents.
-Kitchens are one of the most frequent sources of fire in the home and are second only to bathrooms as places in which home accidents occur.
 Yet, as complex as kitchens have become, accidents and injuries are decreasing, in no small part due to better design.
-And, while ergonomic design is not going to get rid of all of the many causes of accidents, it can help eliminate those caused by unnecessary hazards in the environment.
+And, while ergonomic design is not going to get rid of all of the many opportunities for kitchen accidents, it can help eliminate those caused by unnecessary hazards in the environment.

 Workflow

-Kitchen design is largely a process of ensuring that the kitchen structure aids rather than impedes workflow.
 Consequently, a major step in every good kitchen design is understanding workflow: determining what work is being done, by whom, and the process or processes by which it is done.

-Since each cook does it a bit differently, the work that occurs in your kitchen is inherently personal.
 But, while it may sound complicated, workflow analysis is really nothing more than asking obvious questions.
-Who will work here, and what work will be done?
+Who will work where, and what work will be done?
 What motions will be required to accomplish each task?
 Will you stand or sit while doing these things, and if so, where?
-What step will follow the initial step in the process, and where will you go for that second step — for the third step?
+What step will follow the initial step in the process, and where will you go for that second step, for the third step?

-Work-flow should be orderly and, as far as possible, linear so the cook has everything needed right at hand for each step and does not have to criss-cross the kitchen repeatedly to get the work done.
 The ultimate objective is to ensure that every bit of kitchen organization and structure — from the physical layout to specific appliance locations to the level of lighting at each task area — helps keep the work safe and efficient.

 Issues in Kitchen Ergonomics

-A poorly designed kitchen structure affects work efficiency requiring more time and more effort to prepare a meal than should be necessary.
 Certain elements of a kitchen affect efficiency more than others.
 Some of the most important include determining the right countertop height and arranging storage for the greatest efficiency.

 The Right Counter Height